aisingapore/TagUI/README.md

 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```

-Besides integrating with web applications, TA.Gui can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for fuzzy decision-making capacity.
+Besides integrating with web applications, TA.Gui can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making capacity.

 For making outgoing API calls in your automation flow, to feed data somewhere or send emails etc, use the api step followed by full URL (including parameters) of the API call.
 Response from the API will be printed to output.
 For example using TA.Mail, emails with run-time variables can be sent directly from your flow with a single line.